Living in the Canary Islands

 The easternmost and fourth largest of the Canary Islands, Lanzarote first recorded name was Insula de Lanzarotus Marocelus after the Genovese navigator Lancelotto Malocello.
 In its native language, the island’s name was Tyterogaka – which is believed to mean ‘one that is all ochre’.

-Like the rest of the Canary Islands, Lanzarote has volcanic origin which gives it solidified lava streams and extravagant rock formations.
-The island is dominated by history of eruptions and dormant volcanic power – much of its landscape today is the result of the enormous eruptions at Timanfaya in the 18th century.
+Like the rest of the Canary Islands, Lanzarote has volcanic origin, giving it solidified lava streams and extravagant rock formations.
+Much of its landscape today is the result of the enormous eruptions at Timanfaya in the 18th century.
 This was the longest lasting and most powerful volcanic activity that has every happened.
 Today Lanzarote is all protected under UNESCO Biosphere Reserve status.

 Thousands of years of history back the animated culture